AlexsLemonade/OpenScPCA-analysis/.github/PULL_REQUEST_TEMPLATE.md

 ### Author checklists

 _Check all those that apply._
+_Note that you may find it easier to check off these items after the pull request is actually filed._

+#### Analysis module

+- [ ] This analysis module [uses the analysis template and has the expected directory structure](STUB_LINK for analysis structure doc).
+- [ ] The analysis module `README.md` has been updated to reflect code changes in this pull request.
+- [ ] The analytical code is documented and contains comments.

 #### Reproducibility checklist

-_Note that you may find it easier to check off these items after the pull request is actually filed._
+- [ ] Code in this pull request has been added to the GitHub Action workflow that runs this module.
+- [ ] dependencies required to run the code in this pull request have been added to the analysis module `Dockerfile`.
 - [ ] The dependencies required to run the code in this pull request have been added to the analysis module conda `environment.yml` file.
   - This item is most relevant for Python-based analysis modules, but may be relevant for additional modules as well.
 - [ ] The R package dependencies required to run the code in this pull request have been added to the analysis module `renv.lock` file
   - This item is specific to R-based analysis modules.
 - [ ] Any results this code produces have been added to S3 for reviewers to see.
 TODO: IS THIS THE IDEA RIGHT?

-#### Documentation Checklist

-- [ ] This analysis module [uses the analysis template and has the expected directory structure](STUB_LINK for analysis structure doc).
-- [ ] The analysis module `README.md` has been updated to reflect code changes in this pull request.
-- [ ] The analytical code is documented and contains comments.